dennislee22/fraud-detection-utility/README.md

 As we don't have "true" labels to compare against, the model's performance is judged by its ability to assign low anomaly scores to the outliers we intentionally created while keeping the scores for normal consumers close to zero.

-The contamination parameter in the Isolation Forest model acts as a sensitivity knob.
+The contamination parameter in the `IsolationForest` model acts as a sensitivity knob.
 We set it to 0.05 (5%), telling the model to set its anomaly threshold such that it flags about 5% of the data as anomalous.
 This is why our report might show 10 frauds when we only created 7—the model also found 3 other consumers whose usage was, by pure chance, statistically unusual enough to be flagged.

 This project demonstrates a complete workflow for building an effective, unsupervised fraud detection system.
 By focusing on strong feature engineering and choosing the right algorithm for the job, we were able to build a model that not only identifies suspicious behavior but also provides interpretable and actionable results through powerful visualizations.